avaf96/Parsing-XML-SAX-DOM/README.md

 ## Project Definitions

 1.  **Sax-Cod.java:**
-A program that parses `EPAXML.xml` file using the SAX method and generates output in the exact format below for centers where their `LocationAddressStateCode` is WY: registryId of FacilitySite: LatitudeMeasure, LongitudeMeasure
+A program that parses `EPAXML.xml` file using the SAX method and generates output in the exact format below for centers where their `LocationAddressStateCode` is WY:<br>
+&nbsp;&nbsp; registryId of FacilitySite: LatitudeMeasure, LongitudeMeasure <br>

-For example, the first line of the output would be as follows:
+For example, the first line of the output would be as follows:<br>

-110022448289: 42.755711, -110.928876
+&nbsp;&nbsp; 110022448289: 42.755711, -110.928876

 3. **Dom-Code.java:**
 A program that uses a DOM parser to generate a new version of the given XML file (`Example.xml`) such that: